Monitoring and Troubleshooting AWS Cloud

 And one of the predefined metrics, like IncomingBytes:

-And this would be the end of this article regarding Amazon CloudWatch that can help you to monitor AWS resources and perform troubleshooting.
+And this would be the end of this article regarding Amazon CloudWatch which can help you to monitor AWS resources and perform troubleshooting.

 Amazon CloudWatch can receive logs from different sources and then present those logs in a useful and easily readable format.